SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Results

-We find that \textbf{even leading LLMs struggle to simulate group-level human behaviors with high accuracy}, as measured across the 20 datasets in \textsc{SimBench}.
-Claude-3.7-Sonnet is the best-performing model overall, but only achieves a score of 40.80 out of a maximum of 100 on \textsc{SimBench}.
-This score indicates that the response distributions predicted by Claude-3.7-Sonnet are, on average, closer to a uniform response distribution than to the true human response distribution.
+We find that \textbf{the best LLMs achieve meaningful but modest simulation fidelity}, as measured across the 20 datasets in \textsc{SimBench}.
+Claude-3.7-Sonnet is the best-performing model overall, achieving a score of 40.80 out of 100 on \textsc{SimBench}.
+While this score means the best model's predictions remain closer to a uniform distribution than to the human ground truth, it nonetheless closes roughly 40\% of the gap between the two, demonstrating a genuine and non-trivial simulation signal.
 The top open-weight model, DeepSeek-R1, scores 34.52.
-The majority of the 45 models we test perform substantially worse still, scoring less than 20.
-Notably, nine models we test score below 0, indicating that their predicted response distributions are, on average, even further away from the true human response distribution than a uniform response distribution.
-A statistical analysis, detailed in Appendix~\ref{app:statistical_analysis}, confirms that the performance differences between most top-ranked models as well as within each model family are statistically significant.
+The majority of the 45 models we test perform substantially worse, scoring less than 20.
+Notably, ten models we test score below 0, indicating that their predicted response distributions are, on average, even further away from the true human response distribution than a uniform response distribution.
+Statistical analysis, detailed in Appendix~\ref{app:statistical_analysis}, confirms that the performance differences between most top-ranked models as well as within each model family are statistically significant.
 Overall, these results consolidate the mixed findings from prior work into a clearer, if somewhat sobering, picture.
-When evaluated across a diverse range of tasks and populations, today’s LLMs are still far from being consistently reliable, general-purpose simulators.
+When evaluated across a diverse range of tasks and populations, today’s LLMs do possess genuine, non-trivial simulation abilities but are still far from being consistently reliable, general-purpose simulators.
 The stark performance differences between models also caution strongly against the use of smaller, less capable models for simulation, many of which perform worse than a simple uniform baseline.